 Utilization of the roof potential requires PV-friendly framework conditions

-The “One Million Roofs Program” is a clear mandate for the federal states to take important further steps.
-Although Austria, with 2.4 million buildings, supposedly has enough roof space to produce solar power using photovoltaic (PV) systems, a current analysis by Hubert Fechner shows that only a part of the existing building stock under the current legal framework - just barely 20 percent – is actually usable.
-Technical, economic, ecological, social and, above all, bureaucratic factors dramatically reduce the roof potential.
-Only every fifth building can be equipped with a PV system.
-Under the current conditions, only half of the “One Million Roofs Program” can be implemented.
-This corresponds to an installed PV output of four gigawatts (GW) or 36% of the targeted PV expansion of 11 GW by 2030.
-In order for the fundamentally high potential of roof areas in Austria to be usable, existing framework conditions must be “dusted off” and PV friendlier and better information bases can be created.
-A consistent reduction of barriers at the state level is essential.
-“In any case, the roof potential must be fully exploited and we will have to develop the remaining capacities with other areas.
-This requires increased dual use of locations such as traffic or open spaces as well as the use of innovative PV applications on noise barriers or as floating PV," says Paierl, explaining the extensive possible uses of PV.
-The planned accompanying program to improve the mobilization of roof systems, special funding for innovative systems and annual monitoring are therefore important measures for achieving the goals.
+The “One Million roofing program” is a clear task order to the federal states in order to take important further steps here.
+With 2.4 million buildings, Austria has supposedly enough roof surfaces for the production of solar power using photovoltaics (PV) systems, but a current analysis by Hubert Fechner shows that only a part of the building stock under the current legal framework-just under 20 percent-can actually be used.
+Technical, economic, ecological, social and above all bureaucratic factors dramatically reduce the roof potential.
+The following can only be equipped with a PV system.
+Under the current framework conditions, just half of the “one million roof program” can be implemented.
+This corresponds to an installed PV output of four gigawatts (GW) or 36 % of the desired PV coverage from 11 GW by 2030.
+In order for the fundamentally high potential of roof areas in Austria, existing framework conditions must be “dusted” and PV-friendly and better information basics.
+A consistent reduction in barriers at the state level is essential.
+“In any case, the roof potential must be fully exploited and we will have to open up the remaining capacities with other areas.
+This requires increased double use of locations such as traffic or open spaces as well as the use of innovative PV applications on noise protection walls or as a floating PV, ”explains Paierl, explaining the comprehensive possible uses of the PV.
+The planned accompanying program for improving the mobilization of roof systems, special funding for innovative systems and annual monitoring are therefore important measures to achieve targets.

 PV obligation would create another 20 percent of the expansion